 Inspiring writers, poets and artists for centuries, it’s no wonder visitors flock to Dartmoor for restorative breaks and creative inspiration.
 A few days spent here losing yourself in the quiet of the moors, tors and ancient woodland will remind you how good it feels to get away from it all.

-Whether it’s a traditional thatched cottage nestled in the wilds of Dartmoor that you crave or perhaps a stylish hotel where you can wake up to a cooked breakfast and exceptional views, we have handpicked the very best self-catering accommodation in Dartmoor that is sure to leave you positively energised and relaxed.
+Whether it’s a traditional thatched cottage nestled in the wilds of Dartmoor that you crave or perhaps a cottage with a hot tub so you can relax and unwind, we have handpicked the very best self-catering accommodation in Dartmoor that is sure to leave you positively energised and relaxed.
+We also have a great selection of dog-friendly cottages too so no one gets left behind!

 The food and drink: